 Bulbs must be installed by hand

-If you’re decorating a large outdoor object—such as your roofline or an oversized tree—you’ll want large bulbs to match the scale, and the Wintergreen Lighting C9 OptiCore Commercial LED Christmas Lights are unmatched in terms of aesthetic and quality.
+If you’re decorating a large outdoor object—such as your roofline or an oversized tree—you’ll want large bulbs to match the scale, and the Wintergreen Lighting C9 OptiCore Commercial LED Christmas Lights are unmatched in terms of aesthetics and quality.
 These lights feature large, faceted C9 bulbs made from durable polycarbonate, and our tester found them to be extremely bright and beautiful, lighting up her whole yard.
 Or, if you’d prefer them to be less bright, they can even be dimmed with a compatible switch!

 These large lights come in several lengths, and the 100-foot strand includes 100 bulbs.
 However, the bulbs and wires are packaged separately, forcing you to screw in each of the bulbs by hand.
 The lights are available in a variety of colors, and they even feature a clip on each socket, which makes them extremely easy to hang along your roofline.